netspective-labs/sql-aide/lib/postgres/islm/README.md

   - **`islm_migration_script`**: Generates a SQL script for executing migration routines, based on the instructions from `islm_migration_instruction`.
     `islm_migration_script` will be the script you use most often.

+- **Linting and Quality Assurance**:
+  - **`plpgsql_check` Integration**: ISLM integrates with the plpgsql_check
+    extension to lint PL/pgSQL functions.
+This ensures that all migration routines are of high quality and free of common issues.
+Functions like migration_lint_lifecycle and migration_lint provide comprehensive linting
+    checks, returning results in a structured JSONB format.

 ## Usage